axyiee/scala-for-kotlin-developers/README.md

 ### Type system

-Scala is pretty similar to Kotlin in terms the of type system, but it has the advantages of having intersection types (merging multiple types into one, requiring all of them to be satisfied), union types (a type that can be one of the multiple types), algebraic data types
+Scala is pretty similar to Kotlin in terms of type system, but it has the advantages of having intersection types (merging multiple types into one, requiring all of them to be satisfied), union types (a type that can be one of the multiple types), algebraic data types
 (represented as enumerations similar to Rust's), a powerful type parameter (often referred as generics as well) variance system, opaque types, structural types, and more.
 Kotlin has a very powerful type system as well, but it's not as powerful as Scala's.